User Review( votes)

 The glass jars are small enough to display on open shelves in the kitchen.
 You can store dry spics or condiments.

 Well that was my list.
 I can’t wait for the sale season again.
-Any of your favorites here?
+What are your favorites in Home Centre?